 Consider Your Traffic Source

 Knowing where your visitors come from can help you address them properly with your landing page copy.
-Not all visitors should be treated the same.

 Your landing page copy and CTA need to be tailored to different audience members that come from different channels on the internet.